In this article, you will learn about the types of users in Personio Conversations, how roles are assigned, and how to involve external users.

 The requester can send requests through Slack, Microsoft Teams, and email |

-How to assign an expert role
+Assign an expert role

 Note